ujjwalredd/sentimental-analysis-on-imdb-reviews/README.md

 Evaluation

 The model's performance is evaluated using metrics such as accuracy, precision, recall, and F1-score.
-Details of the evaluation can be found in the [.pynb].
+Details of the evaluation can be found in the [.pynb file](https://github.com/ujjwalredd/sentimental-analysis-on-imdb-reviews/blob/main/sentimental%20analysis.ipynb).

 ## License

-This project is licensed under the [MIT License].
+This project is licensed under the [MIT License](https://github.com/ujjwalredd/sentimental-analysis-on-imdb-reviews/blob/main/LICENSE.txt).